 What we suggest you do to cut off exam prep frustration:

 When you finally decide it's time to upgrade your license and become a master or journeyman, give yourself a deadline and a budget.
-Let me tell you that we see guys renew their application for the same license type for years and they still have their exam pending because life gets in the way and they can't study, work and provide for their families all at the same time.
+Let me tell you that we see guys renew their application for the same license type for years.
+They keep their exam pending because life gets in the way.
+It's hard to find the time to study, work and provide for their families all at the same time.
 If you set realistic goals and realistic deadlines, you will save time, money, and most of all frustration.